 With unemployment on the rise, the job market is more competitive than ever.
 When a job opens up, applications flood in from numerous potential employees who all have the training and the know-how – the hard skills – to get the job done.

-If 2020 taught us anything, it’s that circumstances change fast and we can expect them to continue changing quickly throughout 2021.
+If 2020 and 2021 taught us anything, it’s that circumstances change fast and we can expect them to continue changing quickly throughout 2022.
 Adaptability is the ability to change an approach to a job to keep up with fluctuating circumstances.
 It’s about employees who aren’t so stuck in their ways that they can’t make a shift when a better way of doing something becomes available.
-In 2021, adaptability is important both for employees in regular operations and those in leadership.
+In 2022, adaptability is important both for employees in regular operations and those in leadership.
 This is not a year for staying stagnant.